 Bottom Line

 The Timney Remington 700 Calvin Elite Trigger is easy to install and easy to use for just about any rifle application you can think of.
-Even better, you have complete control over how much pull weight your trigger has.
+Even better, you have complete control over how much pull weight your trigger has and four different shoe options to choose from.
 If you want a trigger that is pretty much the closest thing you can get to perfection, why not invest your hard-earned money into this model?

 The trigger is aesthetically pleasing and offers good value for your money.
 It is perfect for competitive shooting, hunting, and tactical use.